webaverse/xrpackage/README.md

 a.wbn
 ```

-Note: this might open up your browser to perform screenshotting of the application.
-It will also output `a.wbn.gif` as a screenshot and `a.wbn.glb` as a 3D model preview.
+Note: this will open up your browser to perform screenshotting of the application; you can close that tab when it completes.

+The resulting package is `a.wbn`.
+It will also output `a.wbn.gif` as a screenshot and `a.wbn.glb` as a 3D model preview -- these are used when publishing your package but are not required to run it.

 ## Test the package